Cadet Pilot Programme at

 2. Application Screening

-• Once the application has been submitted, the same shall undergo internal screening process.
-In case the applicant is selected for further assessment the Academy team will get in touch with details regarding the selection process through an e-mail and/ or SMS.
+• Once the application has been submitted, the same shall undergo an internal screening process.
+In case the applicant is selected for further assessment, the Academy team will get in touch with details regarding the selection process through an email and/ or SMS.

-• Upon getting the confirmation from the Academy for the screening process, applicant will be required to pay a non-refundable assessment fee of 20,000 (Rupees Twenty Thousand) through online payment on www.spiceaero.com.
+• Upon receiving the confirmation from the Academy for the screening process, the applicant will be required to pay a non-refundable assessment fee of 20,000 (Rupees Twenty Thousand) through an online payment on www.spiceaero.com.

 4. Selection Process

-• The selection process is scientifically designed to determine the suitability of the applicant for the job of an airline pilot and is divided into following 4 stages;
+• The selection process is scientifically designed to determine the suitability of the applicant for the job of an airline pilot and is divided into the following four stages;

 SELECTION PROCESS